 Some Words of Encouragement for Premeds

 The medical school application and admission process is a lot about confidence.
 And you build that confidence by learning as much as you can about the process.
-This involves reading about the different medical schools that interest you, checking their websites, emailing their admission offices (Directory of U.S. Medical Schools), and clarifying any remaining questions or concerns you may have.
+This involves reading about the different medical schools that interest you, checking their websites, emailing their admission offices and clarifying any remaining questions or concerns you may have.
 You must also pay attention to the varying importance medical schools place on your academic performance, like your cumulative GPA, science GPA, and MCAT score, as well as your non-academic performance, like your letters of recommendation, volunteering experiences, and extracurricular activities.
 When selecting the medical schools that you would like to apply to, make sure that you consider each school’s regional considerations and residency preferences.
 Consulting the AAMC’s Medical School Admissions Requirements, or MSAR, and the Official Guide to Medical School Admissions can help with this.

 After determining the grades and MCAT score you need to be accepted to the medical schools of your choice, focus on exceeding those numbers (Average MCAT Scores and GPAs in the U.S. and in Canada).
 At the same time, do not forget to maintain or develop your non-academic activities.
 Throughout the process, you must continue to prepare, learn, read, and practice like your future career depends on it -- because it does.